sranins/BusinessApplication-ReleaseNotes/articles/October18/intelligence-platform/index.md

 observational data that is algorithmically transformed into intelligence about customers, products, and people, that can be used to transform business processes.

-"With the Common Data Service for Analytics and Profile 360, we were able to build a digital feedback loop that combined our transactional data from retail point of sales devices with observations of our customers interactions across the web, social media, our call centers and in-store interactions giving us unparalleled insight into the complete customer experience.
-Those insights have enabled us to delight our customers with personalized experiences while driving significant increases in revenue " - Phil Bates, VP Transformation, Tesco.